-Recently, Oregon set a precedent for the legality of cannabis products.
-New legislation “merged” hemp and marijuana products containing “intoxicating cannabinoids” into the same category.
-The newest addition to our whole plant hemp product line, Delta-9 THC Gummies, fall into this newly regulated category of products.
+Oregon’s new legislation “merged” hemp and marijuana products containing “intoxicating cannabinoids” into the same category.
+The newest addition to our whole plant hemp product line, Delta 9 THC Gummies, fall into this newly regulated category of products.

-Can you buy hemp compliant Delta-9 THC gummies in Oregon under current state law?
+Can you buy hemp compliant delta 9 THC gummies in Oregon?
 Let’s look at hemp laws and regulations in the Beaver State.

 Formulated with the optimal amount of THC to relax and stimulate your brain, our gummies represent the future of cannabis — potent, whole plant medicine.